-In March 2016 Start-Up Chile conducted a survey to measure the economic impact of the program.
+In August 2017 Start-Up Chile conducted a survey to measure the economic impact of the program.
 With any public intervention it is important to understand that the policies implemented are improving the situation of the individuals directly and indirectly affected by them.

-The data set of respondents accounted for 70% of our portfolio.
+The data set of respondents accounted for 89% of our portfolio.
 Those surveyed were participants across all of Start-Up Chile programs, TSF, Seed and Scale.
-Of the 70% of responses, 21% reported formal valuations and overall the findings demonstrated the positive effect of Start-Up Chile.
+Of the 89% of responses, 22% reported formal valuations and overall the findings demonstrated the positive effect of Start-Up Chile.

-51.1% of startups accelerated by the program, reported they were still active in 2016.
+54.5% of startups accelerated by the program, reported they were still active in 2017.
 Studies are limited measuring

 survival rates, however Start-Up Chile consistently proves to be on par with other prominent accelerators.

-Of the 51.1% of surviving startups, 55.4% of them are Chilean.
+Of the 54.5% of surviving startups, 59,9% of them are Chilean.
 It could be argued that cultural proximity is a reason for their success.
 Chilean startups tend to have broader networks, better connections and more opportunities to access public follow-on funds to avoid death valley.

-21% of startups reported formal valuations to the amount of 1,350 million USD, meaning they were validated by the market.
+22% of startups reported formal valuations to the amount of 1,427 million USD, meaning they were validated by the market.

 STARTUPS IN CHILE

 The initial objective of the program was to position the country as the most important innovation hub in Latin America.
 To lead the way by attracting international entrepreneurs and transform local entrepreneurial culture to become more global.
 56,4% of the active startups of our portfolio still have operations in Chile, from which 50,4% are foreign startups and 49,6% are Chileans.